openstack/neutron-specs/specs/rocky/neutron-inter.rst

 by consumers of this API.
 In this proposal these consumers do not and cannot write, or even read, these identifiers.

-Note that only the API calls to the 'interconnection' resources at step A require write access to the "interconnection" resources by tenant users (but not to the attributes related to the network mechanism to use).
+Note that only the API calls to the 'interconnection' resources at steps A1/A2 require write access to the "interconnection" resources by tenant users (but not to the attributes related to the network mechanism to use).

-The calls at steps B, only require read-only access to these resources;
+The calls at steps B1/B2, only require read-only access to these resources;
 this can be achieved by introducing an "interconnection" role with read-only access to all "interconnection" resources, and having each OpenStack deployment having credentials for a user with this role in other OpenStack deployments.

-With the above in mind, Keystone federation is not required for the calls at step 1, nor for the calls at step 2.
-However, using Keystone Federation for the user(s) used at step 2 will certainly be useful and avoid requiring the management in each Neutron instance of the credentials to use to each other OpenStack.
+With the above in mind, Keystone federation is not required for the calls at steps A1/A2, nor for the calls at step B1/B2.
+However, using Keystone Federation for the user(s) used at step B1/B2 will certainly be useful and will avoid requiring the management in each Neutron instance of the credentials to use to each other OpenStack.

 Interconnection mechanisms
 --------------------------